gemini-15/blog-engine/core/articles/sandboxing_ai_agents/sandboxing_ai_agents.md

 AI agents and MCP developments will evolve and new use-cases will be developed.
 There are promising elements in MCP’s security design—such as supply chain protection and best practices—but history suggests they will eventually be exploited, just as early web applications were.
 So it might be more than crucial (maybe ? surely ?) to add some mechanisms that protect your data and environment even if it gets exploited.
 There are some interesting projects going on now that are trying to solve this predicament.
-- [Container-use](https://github.com/dagger/container-use) for example, is made by the guys behind docker.
+- [Container-use](https://github.com/dagger/container-use) for example, is made by the guys behind docker, made specifically for AI agents.
+- Normal sandboxing and isolation methods from *e2b* and *daytona* and so on.
-- Others, are trying to make a complete OS for AI agents (go figure, the biggest claims are the most well received these days).
+- And others are trying to make a complete OS for AI agents (*go big or go home!*).
-- There is also normal sandboxing from e2b and daytona and others.

 The market is growing but not mature enough, because each use-case is different.
-I've decided to do it myself in my project, because I wanted something that suited my needs and didn't depend on a specific environment, and also that most people are using the same principles (docker or MicroVMs or Webassembly), so the actual security protections is not changed (Do we really need a whole cloud infrastructure to run print(1+1) AI generated code in Python?).
+I've decided to do it myself in my project, because I wanted something that suited my needs and didn't depend on a specific environment, and also that most people are using the same principles (**docker** or [**MicroVMs**](https://github.com/firecracker-microvm/firecracker) or [**Webassembly**](https://github.com/pyodide/pyodide)), so the actual security protections is not changed (*Do we really need a whole cloud infrastructure to run* `print(1+1)` *AI generated code in Python?*).

 ## references
 - *Unsafe at Any Speed: Abusing Python Exec for Unauth RCE in Langflow AI* - Naveen Sunkavally : [https://horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/](https://horizon3.ai/attack-research/disclosures/unsafe-at-any-speed-abusing-python-exec-for-unauth-rce-in-langflow-ai/)
+- *Security of AI Agents* : [https://arxiv.org/html/2406.08689v2](https://arxiv.org/html/2406.08689v2)
+- *When Public Prompts Turn Into Local Shells: ‘CurXecute’ – RCE in Cursor via MCP Auto‑Start* : [https://www.aim.security/post/when-public-prompts-turn-into-local-shells-rce-in-cursor-via-mcp-auto-start](https://www.aim.security/post/when-public-prompts-turn-into-local-shells-rce-in-cursor-via-mcp-auto-start)
+- *AI Agents Under Threat: A Survey of Key Security Challenges and Future Pathways :* [https://dl.acm.org/doi/pdf/10.1145/3716628](https://dl.acm.org/doi/pdf/10.1145/3716628)